skysaika/my_ignore_python_template/README.md

 # my_ignore_python_template for my studies
-uncomment the last line before copying the text from the file
+copy code to .ignore file in local and uncomment the last line before work the file